zeal-corp/zeal-clockify-integration-example/README.md

-# Zeal + Clockify Integration
+# 🦓 Zeal + Clockify Integration ⏰

 ## Description

 This app serves as an example of how one might integrate a time and attendance system, such as Clockify, with Zeal's payroll API.

 The app has one main purpose: receive time entry data from Clockify's Timer Stopped webhook event and convert it to a Shift on a Zeal Employee Check.

+### Tech Used

+- Node
+- Express
+- TypeScript
+- Jest

+## Getting Started

 ### Guide

 This app is mean to be used as part of Zeal's [Time & Attendance Guide](https://docs.zeal.com/docs/time-attendance-integration).
 Please be sure to follow that walk-through to learn how to configure your Clockify account to work with this application.

-### Tech Used
-* Node
-* Express
-* TypeScript
-* Jest

-## Getting Started

 ### Installation

 1. Clone the repository.

 ```bash
 git clone git@github.com:zeal-corp/zeal-clockify-integration-example.git
 ```

 2. `cd` to the new directory.
 3. Run `npm install`.
 4. Add a `.env` file with your `ZEAL_TEST_KEY` and `ZEAL_COMPANY_ID`.